 Access to Key Informants

-eXtension plans to recruit and orient up to 275 volunteer Key Informants for the 2017 Issue Corps experience.
+eXtension plans to recruit and orient up to 400 volunteer Key Informants for the 2017 Issue Corps experiences.
 A Key Informant is a recognized expert from either a land-grant university, non-profit organization, or private industry, willing to share the latest research and innovations in Extension and related practice to help Corps members accelerate their project impact and scale.
 Key Informants include our cadre of eXtension Fellows funded in partnership with organizations such as USDA-NIFA, Global Open Data for Agriculture and Nutrition (GODAN), and the Joint Council for Extension Professionals.
 The expertise of Key Informants is aligned with research and practice in the Corps thematic areas; cross-cutting skills such as evaluation, social media strategy, online education, funding sources, community engagement, storytelling, and innovative technologies; and innovations such as Makerspaces and Citizen Science.
 Key informants also assist in organizing each Corps cohort, reviewing proposals submitted, coaching project teams, and providing ongoing support as projects develop.

 Dynamic Networking Synergy

-While there are myriad conferences that focus on professional development, an eXtension Designathon takes action toward creating greater measurable, visible local impact by local community Extension educators and agents.
+While there are myriad conferences that focus on professional development, an eXtension designathon takes action toward creating greater measurable, visible local impact by local community Extension educators and agents.
 Designing a project as a part of the Issue Corps empowers, advances, and accelerates results.
 Bringing like minds together to network creates a synergy of creativity, innovation, and success.
 Corps alumni attest to enhanced project outcomes, creation of new social and professional networks, and dynamic relationships that create systemic change in how Cooperative Extension professionals address local problems.

 Growing Evidence Base

-Following the Designathon, eXtension continues to provide access to Key Informants and other critical eXtension tools and resources while projects move into the implementation phase.
+Following the designathon event, eXtension continues to provide access to Key Informants and other critical eXtension tools and resources while projects move into the implementation phase.
 As the projects move toward completion, eXtension tracks progress and local impact reports from Corps members, and shares success stories with all partners.
 Successful projects serve as models and provide evidence for broader adoption nationwide.